Muhammad Ali Jinnah: Rising leader

 Although Jinnah initially opposed separate electorates for Muslims, he used this means to gain his first elective office in 1909, as Bombay's Muslim representative on the Imperial Legislative Council.
 He was a compromise candidate when two older, better-known Muslims who were seeking the post deadlocked.
 The council, which had been expanded to 60 members as part of reforms enacted by Minto, recommended legislation to the Viceroy.
 Only officials could vote in the council; non-official members, such as Jinnah, had no vote.
 Throughout his legal career, Jinnah practised probate law (with many clients from India's nobility), and in 1911 introduced the Wakf Validation Act to place Muslim religious trusts on a sound legal footing under British Indian law.
 Two years later, the measure passed, the first act sponsored by non-officials to pass the council and be enacted by the Viceroy.
 Jinnah was also appointed to a committee which helped to establish the Indian Military Academy in Dehra Dun.

 In December 1912, Jinnah addressed the annual meeting of the Muslim League although he was not yet a member.
 He joined the following year, although he remained a member of the Congress as well and stressed that League membership took second priority to the "greater national cause" of an independent India.
 In April 1913, he again went to Britain, with Gokhale, to meet with officials on behalf of the Congress.
 Gokhale, a Hindu, later stated that Jinnah "has true stuff in him, and that freedom from all sectarian prejudice which will make him the best ambassador of Hindu–Muslim Unity".
 Jinnah led another delegation of the Congress to London in 1914, but due to the start of the First World War in August 1914, found officials little interested in Indian reforms.
-By coincidence, he was in Britain at the same time as a man who would become a great political rival of his, Mohandas Gandhi, a Hindu lawyer who had become well known for advocating satyagraha, non-violent non-co-operation, while in South Africa.
+By coincidence, he was in Britain at the same time as a man who would become his great political rival, Mohandas Gandhi, a Hindu lawyer who had become well known for advocating satyagraha, non-violent non-co-operation, while in South Africa.
 Jinnah attended a reception for Gandhi where the two men met and talked with each other for the first time.
-Shortly afterwords, Jinnah returned home to India in January 1915.
+Shortly afterwards, Jinnah returned home to India in January 1915.